 These gizmos can replace a candle anytime, freeing up both your hands.

 - High-maintenance.
 Since they evaporate their fuel quite rapidly, they need to be refueled on a constant basis.

 - Transportation issues.
 They might not be fitted perfectly, so you might have some problems when carrying them around, especially if they’re hanging by your keychain or backpack.

 - Not an easy use.
 Having hermetic properties, their wicks are jammed in pretty hard, which renders them harder to light.

 These are the sort of lighters that don’t submerge if you drop them in water.
 They’re:

-- Waterproof: Thanks to an O-ring seal and a system of wires that keeps it in place securely, water won’t penetrate the combustion chamber.
-Besides, this means that fuel can’t get out that easily either, which entails less evaporation and less maintenance required.
+Thanks to an O-ring seal and a system of wires that keep it in place securely, water won’t penetrate the combustion chamber.
+Besides, this means that fuel can’t get out that easily either, which means less evaporation and less maintenance required.

-These lighters are indeed grade A since we could only find one flaw: they’re not that good when it’s freezing cold, seeing as butane evaporates at an exponential rate at frost temperatures.
+These lighters are indeed graded A since we could only find one flaw: they’re not that good when it’s freezing cold, seeing as butane evaporates at an exponential rate at frost temperatures.

 After reviewing all the characteristics that a waterproof lighter should have, as well as the most trustworthy models you can find, it’s time to give you our selection.